 The 845 Prototype OT Agreement is expected as the first step in a significant funding opportunity.
 The Assistant Secretary of Defense for Research and Engineering (OASD (R&E)) has budgeted at least $150 million to award to both traditional and non-traditional government contractors for projects to broaden the military and commercial access to, and use of, the electromagnetic spectrum (in addition to Spectrum Relocation Fund monies).
 DOD has said that specific industry segments of interest will include wireless technologies, radars and signal processing, electronic warfare, spectrum monitoring and sensing, and optical free space communications.
 The process enabled by the OT Agreement is expected to afford increased visibility into DOD spectrum needs and priorities and offer greater ability to leverage independent R&D investments to meet those needs.
 DOD officials stated repeatedly at a December 2014 Dynamic Spectrum Access Industry Day that “everything is on the table.”

-Only NSC members will be eligible to receive sub-agreements under the OT Agreement awarded to the NSC.
+will be eligible to receive sub-agreements under the OT Agreement awarded to the NSC.
 Due to the nature of the OT authority granted to the DoD, the focus of the NSC will be, to the maximum extent possible, to encourage the involvement of non-traditional government contractors.
 However, there will be significant opportunities for traditional government contractors as well.
 The NSC currently is accepting membership applications from all U.S. companies and universities which are capable of making a technical contribution to the advancement of spectrum–related technologies.
 As of February 7, 2015, twenty-five (25) members were listed on the NSC website.
 Membership is open to any company, university, or research organization and is subject to low entry barriers.

 The intended OT Agreement with the NSC recently announced will be for a period of five (5) years.